BinParkkk/Movie-info-Crawling/README.md

 # Movie-info-Crawling
-alpaco bootcamp project1.
-It was just my first project using python.
+It was my first project in "Alpaco Boot Camp" where I learned Python at first time.